corda/corda/docs/source/node-explorer.rst

 Interface
 ---------
 Login
-  User can login to any Corda node using the explorer, alternately, `gradlew explorer:runDemoNodes` can be used to start up demo nodes for testing.
+  User can login to any Corda node using the explorer, alternately, ``gradlew explorer:runDemoNodes`` can be used to start up demo nodes for testing.
   Corda node address, username and password are required for login, the address is defaulted to localhost:0 if leave blank.
-  Username and password can be configured in node's configuration file; for demo nodes, it is defaulted to ``user1`` and ``test``.
+  Username and password can be configured via ``rpcUsers`` field in node's configuration file; for demo nodes, it is defaulted to ``user1`` and ``test``.

 .. note:: If you are connecting to the demo nodes, only Alice and Bob (20004, 20006) are accessible using user1 credential, you won't be able to connect to the notary.

 .. image:: resources/explorer/login.png
    :scale: 50 %
    :align: center

-Home
+Dashboard
-  Home view shows the top level state of node and vault; currently, it shows your cash balance and the numbers of transaction executed.
+  The dashboard shows the top level state of node and vault; currently, it shows your cash balance and the numbers of transaction executed.
   The dashboard is intended to house widgets from different CordApp's and provide useful information to system admin at a glance.

 .. image:: resources/explorer/dashboard.png